EuroPython/website/data/home/intro.md

 volunteer-led Python programming conference on the planet!
 Join us in July in the vibrant Bohemian city Prague.
 We'll be together, celebrating our shared passion for Python and its community!

-Call for Proposals, Mentorship Programme, Financial Aid Programme will be starting in February 2024

 If you have any questions, feel free to contact us at [helpdesk@europython.eu](mailto:helpdesk@europython.eu).